Skip to main content

 Open

-As of February 2023, no action had been taken on this recommendation.
+As of March 2024, no action had been taken on this recommendation.
 The last substantive update from Treasury, in August 2020, was the reiteration of its policy of not recommending legislative change to Congress.
 The agency noted that any updates to the regulations under Code section 411, which concern vesting schedules, cannot modify permitted vesting schedules as determined by Congress.
 That is why our recommendation was for the agency to seek legislative action if it determined, upon evaluation of the policies, that a change to vesting rule was warranted.
-Given that more than 72 million people hold active 401(k) plan accounts and that median tenure with current employer in the private-sector is 4.1 years, the potential for these policies to significantly impact Americans' retirement security remains.
+Given that more than 65 million people hold active 401(k) plan accounts and that median tenure with current employer in the private sector is 4.1 years, the potential for these policies to significantly impact Americans' retirement security remains.
 We will close this recommendation when Treasury evaluates the appropriateness of current maximum vesting policies to help determine whether they unduly reduce the retirement savings of workers, regardless of whether the agency opts to seek legislative action.

 Department of Labor To help participants better understand eligibility and vesting policies, the Department of Labor (DOL) should develop guidance for plan sponsors that identifies best practices for communicating information about eligibility and vesting policies in a clear manner in summary plan descriptions.
 For example, DOL could discourage plans from including in documents information about employer contributions or other provisions that are not actually being used by the plan sponsor.